"In the sight of angels I will sing your praises, Lord" (Psalm 138)

 Contact your representatives and encourage them to vote “NO” on HB22-1279.
 The bill will appear before a Senate committee this week and will then advance for debate in the senate.

-Please contact Angie McCann, Director of Children’s Religious Education with any inquiries in regard to religious education involving confirmation, first communion and confession, and children programs K-5.
+Please contact Angie McCann, Director of Children’s Religious Education with any inquiries in regards to Religious Education involving Confirmation, First Communion and Confession, and children’s programs for grades K-5.
 She will direct you if you are willing and able to be a volunteer catechist.

 Wednesday nights (Sept – May)